drekka/Alchemic/index.md

 {{layout.swift}}
  * Swift classes and methods that are to be used by Alchemic must be {{layout.swift}}
-annotated with the `@objc` qualifier so Alchemic can see them.
+annotated with the `@objc` qualifier or extend `NSObject`.
  * When injecting values into properties, the type of the property must be an Objective-C type.
- * Arguments passed to Alchemic must be resolvable to Objective-C types as per the Swift documentation.
+ * Arguments passed to Alchemic must be resolvable to Objective-C types.

 # Credits